 - 1967, graduated Metropolitan Police Cadet Corps, London, U.K.

-- Director, Board of Directors, the National Institute of Military Justice: The National Institute of Military Justice (NIMJ) is a District of Columbia nonprofit corporation organized in 1991 to advance the fair administration of military justice and foster improved public understanding of the military justice system.
+- Director (and past President), the National Institute of Military Justice: The National Institute of Military Justice (NIMJ) is a District of Columbia nonprofit corporation organized in 1991 to advance the fair administration of military justice and foster improved public understanding of the military justice system.
 NIMJ is not a government agency.
 NIMJ's boards of directors and advisers include law professors, private practitioners, and other experts.

 - Military Law Committee, Virginia State Bar

 - Executive Editor, CAAFlog; the only non-government resource for military law practitioners in the United States.